Shanmus4/Polaroid/Support/TASK.md

 ## Discovered During Work
 -   The original CSS was messed up, so it was reverted.
 -   No major blockers.
 All layout and scaling issues have been addressed.
+-   [2025-04-21 19:56] CamanJS file must be present and correct for all filter features to work.
+If filters do not apply, re-download caman.full.min.js from the official repo.